White Mountains Hiking

 ASCEND TO NEW HEIGHTS

 Put one foot in front of the other as you explore some of the most beautiful terrain in New England.
-Once you complete the challenge of ascending the landscape, you are rewarded with awe-inspiring views of nature.
+Once you complete the challenge of ascending the landscape, you’ll be rewarded with awe-inspiring views of nature.
 You should always hike with someone, know your limits, tell someone where you are going, and be prepared for rapid weather changes.

 Popular walking and White Mountains hiking trails near Jackson Village include:

 Rt.
 16A Loop – The village stroll takes you from the covered bridge, past inns and shops, crossing the Wildcat River and continuing past the Wentworth Golf Course before coming out at Route 16.

 Jackson Falls – This is a popular spot to picnic as you hike past a series of cascades and small waterfalls, a sidewalk running along the road.
 Go up the left side of the brook on Carter Notch Road.